data-miner00/sandbox.algo/docs/Smart Contracts.md

 - An application can call another application.
 - Application have an **associated application account** that can hold Algos and ASA
 - To provide a standard method for exposing an API and encoding/decoding data types from application call transactions, the [ABI](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/ABI/) should be used.
+- Application call transactions:
+  - NoOp - Generic application calls to execute the ApprovalProgram
+  - OptIn - Accounts use this transactions to begin participating in a smart contract.
+Participation enables local usage.
+  - DeleteApplication - Transaction to delete the application
+  - UpdateApplication - Transaction to update TEAL programs for a contract
+  - CloseOut - Accounts use this transaction to close out thier participation in the contract.
+This call can fail based on the TEAL logic, preventing the account from removing the contract from its balance record.
+  - ClearState - Similar to CloseOut, but the transaction will always clear a contract from the account's balance record whether the program succeeds or fails.
+- Smart contracts implemented in
+  - clear state program - handles the 'ClearState' application call transaction
+  - approval program - handles the rest of the application call transactions.

 ## Smart signatures